-When students click the join link, they will be sent directly to the student registration page and your unique class code will be auto-filled in their login information.
+- Invite students to join.
+Send your students your unique class join link and ask them to follow the registration steps.
+When students click the class join link, they will be sent directly to the student registration page and your unique class code will be auto-filled for them.

 Related article: Adding students

-After sending students this registration information, you can check to see who has joined your class by clicking on "Manage" next to "Students" on your Dashboard.
+You can check to see who has joined your class by clicking on "Manage" next to "Students" on your Dashboard class tile.